metacoglab/lab_wiki/inlab_experiments.md

 # Retrieving neuroimaging data

 Scanning data is available for collection the next day from Charm.
 Charm is the data server for the FIL and scans are stored indeﬁnitely.
 If you are based at the FIL, there should be a shortcut for Charm on your desktop, if not, see the intranet on how to gain remote access.
 The MetaLab has some [core functions stored on GitHub](https://github.com/metacoglab/MetaLabCore) for retrieving, organising and preprocessing data.
-Refer to the fMRI guide located there for more speciﬁc details.
+Refer to our lab's [fMRI analysis guide](https://github.com/metacoglab/MetaLabCore/blob/master/fmri_guide_master.pdf) for more details.